MicrosoftDocs/entra-docs/docs/fundamentals/scenario-azure-first-sap-identity-integration.md

 - You can choose to federate towards Microsoft Entra ID directly from BTP/XSUAA.
 - You can choose to federate with IAS which in turn is set up to federate with Microsoft Entra ID as a Corporate Identity Provider (also known as "SAML Proxying").

 For SAP SaaS applications IAS is provisioned and pre-configured for easy onboarding of end users.
-(Examples of this include SuccessFactors, Marketing Cloud, Cloud4Customer, Sales Cloud and others.)
+(Examples of this include SuccessFactors, Marketing Cloud, Cloud for Customer, Sales Cloud, and others.)
 This scenario is less complex, because IAS is directly connected with the target app and not proxied to XSUAA.
 In any case, the same rules apply for this setup as for Microsoft Entra ID with IAS in general.

 #### What are we recommending?